Model-independent ZH production cross section at FCC-ee: Event Selection

 For the hadronic final state, a looser selection is applied than in the leptonic case, reflecting the poorer jet energy resolution.
-At \sqrtsZH (\SI{365}{\GeV}), the jet-pair mass is required to satisfy $20(60) < \mjj < 140(200)$ \GeV and $20 < \pjj < 90(160)$ \GeV.
-The polar angle of the jet-pair system must fulfill $\rm \cos\theta_{jj} < 0.85$, and the acolinearity between the two jets, defined as $\rm \Delta\theta_{jj}$ where $\rm \theta_{jj}$ is the opening angle between the two jet directions in the polar plane, must be larger than 0.35 radians.
-To suppress the abundant \WW background, events are clustered into four jets and paired to form two jet pairs consistent with W boson decays.
-Events are rejected if both jet-pair masses are simultaneously compatible with the W boson mass.
-The selection is defined in the $(\mjj, \mjj’)$ plane through the requirement $(\mjj - \mW)^2 + (\mjj’ - \mW)^2 > \SI{36}{\GeV^2}$.
-Jet pairs are assigned by minimizing the $\chi^2$ in equation \ref{equ:hadronicchi2}.
-This effectively excludes events where both jet-pair masses lie within about \SI{6}{\GeV} of $\mW=\SI{80.4}{\GeV}$.
+At \sqrtsZH (\SI{365}{\GeV}), the jet-pair mass is required to satisfy $20(60) < \mjj < 140(200)$ \GeV and $\rm 20 < \pjj < 90(160)$ \GeV.
+The polar angle of the jet-pair system must fulfill $\rm |\cos\theta_{jj}| < 0.85$, and the acollinearity between the two jets, defined as $\rm \Delta\theta_{jj}$ where $\rm \theta_{jj}$ is the opening angle between the two jet directions in the polar plane, must be larger than 0.35 radians.
+To suppress the abundant WW background, the event is re-clustered into four jets, which are grouped into two pairs under a W-boson hypothesis: among the three possible pairings, the one minimizing $\chi^2_{\mathrm{W}} = (m_{jj} - m_{\mathrm{W}})^2 + (m'_{jj} - m_{\mathrm{W}})^2$ is chosen, where $m_{jj}$ and $m'_{jj}$ are the two jet-pair masses.
+Events are required to satisfy $\chi_{\mathrm{W}} > \SI{6}{\GeV}$ for the selected pairing, excluding events in which both jet-pair masses lie within a circle of radius \SI{6}{\GeV} around $m_{\mathrm{W}} = \SI{80.4}{\GeV}$ in the $(m_{jj}, m'_{jj})$ plane.
 The distribution of the first jet pair clustered into four jets is shown in Fig.~\ref{fig:mva:hadronic} (top left), clearly illustrating the compatibility of the \WW background with the W-boson mass.
-Further rejection of the \Zg background is achieved by requiring $\cos\theta_{\rm miss} < 0.995$, where $\theta_{\rm miss}$ is the polar angle of the missing momentum vector.
+Further rejection of the \Zg background is achieved by requiring $|\cos\theta_{\rm miss}| < 0.995$, where $\theta_{\rm miss}$ is the polar angle of the missing momentum vector.
 The missing momentum is reconstructed by summing the four-momenta of all detected particles in the event and applying overall energy–momentum conservation.
 It represents the momentum carried by undetected particles, most notably neutrinos, or by particles that travel along the beam pipe and thus escape detection.
 In particular, \Zg events are characterized by a hard initial-state-radiation photon emitted collinearly with the beam direction.
-At \sqrtsTop, an additional cut on the event thrust is applied, $|T| < 0.85$, to suppress \Zg events, where $T = \max_{\vec{n}} \frac{\sum_i |\vec{p}_i \cdot \vec{n}|}{\sum_i |\vec{p}_i|}$ with the sum running over all particle momenta~$\vec{p}_i$.
+At \sqrtsTop, an additional cut on the event thrust is applied, $T < 0.85$, to suppress \Zg events, where $T = \max_{\vec{n}} \frac{\sum_i |\vec{p}_i \cdot \vec{n}|}{\sum_i |\vec{p}_i|}$ with the sum running over all particle momenta~$\vec{p}_i$.
 For illustration, Fig.~\ref{fig:mva:hadronic} (top right) shows the thrust magnitude distribution at \sqrtsZH, while at \sqrtsTop the thrust for \Zg events peaks at higher values due to the larger boost, making a cut more effective.

 The complete event-selection flow, including both object-level and kinematic requirements, is shown in Fig.~\ref{fig:xsection:cutflow} for the muon and hadronic final states at \sqrtsZH.
 The electron channel exhibits similar behavior and is therefore not shown for brevity.
 The recoil mass distributions for the muon final state are displayed in Fig.~\ref{fig:xsection:mrecoil} for both \sqrtsZHTop.
 At \sqrtsTop, the increased center-of-mass energy, larger beam-energy spread, and higher lepton momenta collectively broaden the recoil mass distribution and generate a longer tail toward higher recoil mass values compared to \sqrtsZH.